- What is a Spouse Visa?

 Most immigration lawyers will recommend that you make a fresh application unless there are clear grounds for refusal, as this is usually the more straightforward and reliable option.

-You can apply to extend a Marriage Visa once yours has expired.
+You can apply to extend a UK Spouse / Marriage Visa once yours has expired.

 This will let you stay in the UK for a further 2.5 years.

-- Apply for it within 28 days of your current visa’s expiry
+- Apply for an extension within 28 days of your current visa’s expiry

 - Show that you have continued to live with your partner and that your relationship is still genuine

-- Show that you and your partner still meet the financial requirements
+- Show that you and your partner still meet the income requirements

-ILR means you will no longer be bound by the terms of your visa.
-You will be able to work, study, and travel in and out of the UK without being restricted.
+ILR status means you will no longer be bound by the terms of your visa.
+You will be able to work, study, and travel in and out of the UK without being restricted, although there are absence restrictions.

 - You have lived in the UK for a continuous five-year period while holding and abiding by the terms of your Spouse Visa